• Skip to primary navigation

 A traditional South African Milk Tart (Melktert) is a South African dessert very similar to an English custard tart but made with more milk and fewer eggs.

-It originated from the Dutch settlers who arrived in Cape Town in the mid 17th Century, and has become firmly entrenched in every South African household.
+It originated from the Dutch settlers who arrived in Cape Town in the mid-17th century and has become firmly entrenched in every South African household.
 You will find homemade milk tarts for sale at every School Bazaar or Church Fete.
 And whilst the basic recipe remains the same you will find every household has its own favourite version

 This particular version of a milk tart calls for the pastry to be baked in the oven.
 The filling is made on the stovetop and poured into the baked pastry shells.
 It is then placed in the fridge to set, so there is no need to bake the filling in the oven.

 The pastry is soft and buttery.
-In fact, it’s so soft you have to press it into the tin rather than roll it out.
+In fact, it's so soft you have to press it into the tin rather than roll it out.
 It has the perfect melt-in-the-mouth texture.
-The filling is creamy but not too sweet and is further enhanced with the light dusting of cinnamon.
+The filling is creamy but not too sweet and is further enhanced with a light dusting of cinnamon.
 This version of milk tart should be always eaten ice-cold out of the refrigerator.

 Some recipes (like this one) call for the cinnamon to be sprinkled on top.
 Other recipes call for the cinnamon to be infused into the milk.
-You can use different types of pastry – puff pastry, shortcrust, sweet crust.
-There are variations in how the filling is prepared – either on the stovetop or baked in the pastry shell in the oven.
+You can use different types of pastry - puff pastry, shortcrust, and sweet crust.
+There are variations in how the filling is prepared - either on the stovetop or baked in the pastry shell in the oven.
 The variations are endless.

 But however you make it, it is the most delicious tea-time treat and you will find it impossible to stop at ‘just one slice’.